Trendy Enthusiast

 • Why We Love It: “Swedish denim so durable, your grandkids could thrift it.”

-• Hero Product: Organic Cotton Boxer Briefs ($28 for 3-pack)
+• Hero Product: Organic Cotton Boxer Briefs

 • Sustainability: GOTS-certified organic cotton, carbon-neutral shipping.